This website is updated in crip time, meaning:

 Book cover: Bodies of Sound: Becoming a Feminist Ear, edited and introduced by Irene Revell and Sarah Shin.
 Published by Silver Press

-Beyond excited for The Den 3 to be included in this survey of feminist sound edited by Irene Revell and Sarah Shin, published by Silver Press out in November 2024.
+I am beyond excited for The Den 3 to be included in this survey of feminist sound edited by Irene Revell and Sarah Shin, published by Silver Press

 With contributions from: